isovalent/ebpf-docs/docs/linux/kfuncs/bpf_get_fsverity_digest.md

 ---
 title: "KFunc 'bpf_get_fsverity_digest'"
-description: "This page documents the 'bpf_get_fsverity_digest' eBPF kfunc, including its defintion, usage, program types that can use it, and examples."
+description: "This page documents the 'bpf_get_fsverity_digest' eBPF kfunc, including its definition, usage, program types that can use it, and examples."
 ---
 # KFunc `bpf_get_fsverity_digest`